 A sharpening division between liberals and conservatives characterized Democratic politics in the mid-1950s.
 Governor Shivers announced for an unprecedented third term in 1954, when he seemed to be at the height of his political popularity.
 The legislature responded that year to his demands for increased taxes to support education and expanded state services.
 He pushed through legislation that made membership in the Communist party punishable by jail sentences of twenty years and a $20,000 fine, thus augmenting earlier acts that outlawed the party and required loyalty oaths of state employees and public college students.
 Shivers's actions were in part an attempt to defuse Yarborough's campaign to replace him as governor.
 In the bitter 1954 contest Yarborough sought to link the governor's administration to the lax state laws that allowed insolvent insurance companies to operate in Texas and accused Shivers of shady real estate transactions.
 The governor in turn charged that his challenger was controlled by Communist-dominated unions and that Yarborough endorsed the Brown integration decision.
 The vituperative campaign ended with a runoff victory for the governor.
 But his power diminished in his last term in office.
 Insurance scandals rocked the state for the next two years.
 The failure of the United Services Trust and Guaranty Company brought new regulatory laws and exposed an unseemly connection between some legislators and corporations.
 Reporters exposed irregularities in the operation of the Veterans' Land Board that ended with the sentencing of the commissioner of the General Land Office, James Bascom Giles, to six years in the penitentiary.
 Since the governor and attorney general were members of the board, they were linked in the public's mind to the scandal.
 Shivers chose not to run in 1956.

 That year the moderate conservative Price Daniel became governor by narrowly defeating Yarborough, who won the special election for the vacated Senate seat.
-Much of Yarborough's support was generated by the newly organized Democrats of Texas, liberal political clubs that operated outside state party machinery, by organized labor, and by the Texas Observer.
+Much of Yarborough's support was generated by the newly-organized Democrats of Texas, liberal political clubs that operated outside state party machinery, by organized labor, and by the Texas Observer.
 Frankie Randolph of Houston financed this liberal paper and participated in the organization of the DOT.
 Yarborough defeated William Blakley in the 1958 Democratic primary and Republican Ray Wittenburg in the general election.
 His triumph gave hope to the liberal forces, an inchoate group in the late fifties that loosely advocated corporate taxes, civil rights, expanded state services, and loyalty to the national Democratic party.
-Despite liberal expectations, however, the moderate-conservative wing of the Democratic party controlled politics in the sixties.
+Despite liberal expectations, however, the moderate-conservative wing of the Democratic party largely controlled politics throughout the late-1950s and 1960s.
 Daniel defeated the liberal Henry B. Gonzales in the 1958 primary and the conservative Jack Cox two years later, though his three terms in office were more popular with the voters than with the legislature.
 The governor's major accomplishments included a water-development program, regulation of lobbyists, a code of conduct for state officials, a statewide safety program, and the reorganization of the state insurance board.
 The issue of taxing took up much of his administration's energies.
 Although Daniel strongly opposed a general sales tax, the refusal of the legislature to consider alternate taxing sources brought in a 2 percent sales tax in 1961.

 The year 1972 was not good for incumbents.
 Mutscher was defeated and later convicted on charges of bribery and conspiracy.
 Barnes and Smith announced for governor.
 Although they were never charged in the Sharpstown scandal, their executive duties linked them to the original bill, and they ran third and fourth respectively in the Democratic primary.
 Conservative Dolph Briscoe defeated Frances Farenthold, a member of the Dirty Thirty, in the second primary, and Republican Hank Grover in the general election.
 The Republicans profited from the new single-member House districts and won seventeen seats.
 Nixon trounced his Democratic opponent, George McGovern, and Tower won a third term in the Senate.
 But the defeat of the incumbents did not bring substantive changes to Texas politics.
 Governor Briscoe continued conservative Democratic policies.
 His programs stressed no new taxes and support for strengthening law-enforcement agencies and enforcement of criminal law.
 Despite a comfortable reelection in 1974 to a recently approved four-year term, he never exercised strong executive leadership.
 The legislature passed ethics legislation that included a financial-disclosure law and the filing of lists of campaign supporters.
 The reform atmosphere generated by the Sharpstown scandals encouraged the public to authorize a revision of the constitution.
 A legislative constitutional convention, with Speaker of the House M. Price Daniel, Jr., presiding, met in January 1974.
 After much wrangling, the legislature refused to approve of its own work.
 Public indignation forced the 1975 legislature to reconsider the issue of constitution revision.
 Eight amendments were submitted to the voters in the November elections that would have amounted to a new state constitution, but they were turned down by a three-to-one vote.
 The impulse for reform had waned by the mid-seventies.